Hallett Cove suburb profile

 Hallett Cove demographics

-Hallett Cove, located in the southern suburbs of Adelaide, is a picturesque coastal suburb known for its stunning cliffs and family-friendly environment.
-With a population of 12,512, it offers a serene lifestyle with a strong sense of community.
-The median age of 43 suggests a mature population, with many families and long-term residents enjoying the suburb's natural beauty and amenities.
+Hallett Cove, located in the southern suburbs of Adelaide, is a picturesque coastal community known for its stunning cliffs and family-friendly environment.
+With a population of 12,512, the suburb offers a tranquil lifestyle with a strong sense of community.
+The median age of 43 suggests a mature population, with many residents enjoying the suburb's natural beauty and relaxed pace of life.

-The suburb is predominantly composed of family households, with 44.1% being couple families with children and 42.0% being couple families without children.
-This balance highlights Hallett Cove's appeal to both growing families and those whose children have moved out.
-The presence of one-parent families at 13.2% adds to the suburb's diverse family dynamics.
+The suburb is predominantly composed of family households, with 44.1% being couple families with children and 42% being couple families without children.
+This indicates a balanced mix of young families and older couples who appreciate the suburb's peaceful surroundings and proximity to the coast.
+The presence of 13.2% one-parent families also highlights the suburb's inclusive nature, catering to diverse family structures.

 Hallett Cove infrastructure, key developments and investment opportunities